mitranim/js/doc/obs_readme.md

 /*
 Pausing and resuming causes it to run just once.
-Always use `try/finally` to prevent exceptions from keeping the sheduler paused.
+Always use `try/finally` to prevent exceptions from keeping the scheduler paused.
 */
 const shed = ob.ShedSync.main
 shed.pause()